e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ----------------------------

 ## Project Submission
-- An industry standard project will be assigned first day of the training program.
-It can be team based or individual.
+- An industry standard project will be assigned the first day of the training program.
+It can be team-based or individual.
 - Candidates have to submit the project one day before the final day of the program.
 - Document and submit the project as per the guideline mentioned [here]
-- Feedback, Comments and grading will be shared and discussed during last class of the program.
+- Feedback, Comments, and grading will be shared and discussed during the last class of the program.

 ## Program Agenda: